jotaen/klog/Specification.md

 without any “blank lines” appearing within.

 The first line of a *record* MUST start with a *date*.
-On the same line there MAY follow a list of *properties*.
-This list MUST be enclosed in “parentheses” and separated by one “space” from the *date*
+On the same line there MAY follow a *should-total*, which MUST be separated by one “space” from the *date* (additional “spaces” MAY appear).
-(there MAY also be multiple “spaces”).
-If there are multiple *properties* they MUST be separated by a `,` followed by a “space”.
-The list of *properties* MUST NOT be empty.

 A *summary* MAY appear on the subsequent lines.
 Any amount of *entries* MAY appear afterwards.